 How far is the nearest airport?

-San Diego International is just 45 minutes away and transit to train stations is just around the corner.
+San Diego International Airport is just 35 minutes away and transit to train stations is just around the corner.
 Read more about transportation options.